Notes on the linearity defect and applications

 (iii) Now $N$ is an $(R/\mm^2)$-module so we can take the beginning of the minimal graded $(R/\mm^2)$-free resolution of $N$, say (without grading notation)

 So $D$ is annihilated by $\mm$, hence $D$ is a Koszul $R$-module.
 Also $\lind_R (R/\mm^2)=1$ but $\lind_R N=\infty$.

 We do not know if there exists a short exact sequence in which the first two modules are Koszul but the cokernel has infinite linearity defect. \end{ex} We record a few consequences of Proposition \ref{lind_exact_seq}.
-Interestingly, we can extract information about the linearity defect from any free resolution, minimal or not, of a module: If $P_{\pnt}$ is a free resolution of $N$, then $\lind_R N=r\ge 1$ if and only if $r$ is the minimal number $i$ such that $\Omega_i(N)$ is Koszul, where $\Omega_i(N)=\Img(P_i\longrightarrow P_{i-1})$ for $i\ge 1$.
+Interestingly, we can extract information about the linearity defect from any (minimal or not) free resolution of a module: If $P_{\pnt}$ is a free resolution of $N$, then $\lind_R N=r\ge 1$ if and only if $r$ is the minimal number $i$ such that $\Omega_i(N)=\Img(P_i\longrightarrow P_{i-1})$ is Koszul.
 If $N$ is a Koszul module then so is $\Omega_i(N)$ for every $i\ge 1$.

 \begin{cor} Let $0\longrightarrow M \xlongrightarrow{\phi} P \xlongrightarrow{\lambda} N \longrightarrow 0$ be an exact sequence of non-trivial finitely generated $R$-modules.
 Then \begin{enumerate}[\quad\rm(i)] \item $\lind_R N \le \min \{\max\{\projdim_R P+1,\lind_R M+1\}, \max\{\lind_R P, \projdim_R M+1\} \}$, \item $\lind_R P \le \min \{\max\{\projdim_R M+1,\lind_R N\}, \max\{\lind_R M, \projdim_R N\}\}$, \item $\lind_R M \le \min \{\max\{\lind_R N-1, \projdim_R P\},\max\{\projdim_R N, \lind_R P\} \}$. \end{enumerate} In particular, we have: \begin{enumerate}[\quad\rm(a)] \item If $P$ is free, then $\lind_R M=\lind_R N-1$ if $\lind_R N\ge 1$ and $\lind_R M=0$ otherwise. \item If one of the modules has finite projective dimension, then the other two have both finite or both infinite linearity defects. \end{enumerate} \end{cor} \begin{proof} For (i): using Proposition \ref{lind_exact_seq}, we get